07 Jan Do I need to register for VAT - The complete guide

 You can also register for VAT voluntarily, even if your annual turnover is beneath the current VAT threshold.
 This will allow you to claim back VAT on purchases your company makes, which is one reason some business owners elect to do so.
 But it isn’t the only benefit.

 The key benefits of being VAT registered1.
 You can reclaim VAT on expenditure

-- VAT registered businesses have to charge VAT on goods and services they supply, so you'll pay VAT on your purchases.
+VAT registered businesses have to charge VAT on goods and services they supply, so you'll pay VAT on your purchases.
 But if you're registered for VAT you can reclaim the VAT.
-It's automatically claimed back as part of your VAT return.
+It's automatically claimed back as part of your VAT returns.

 Although registering for VAT isn’t mandatory if your turnover is below the threshold, another big advantage of being VAT registered is the impression it gives about your company.
 As VAT registration is required when your annual turnover exceeds £85,000, voluntarily registering for VAT when your turnover is below the threshold can help make your company seem more successful.
 It can give suppliers and clients the confidence they need to do business with you, which in turn can help you generate more business.

 How do I become VAT registered?